The Dream Shall Never Die: Aftermath

 The following day Carter told state and local officials during a reception at Sheraton Centre Hotel that "Last night after one of the greatest speeches I have ever heard I called Senator Kennedy and told him how much I appreciated it.
 Ours is a nation, ours is a party well-represented by thousands of people like you who believe in the greatness of the United States, and who believe in openness, debate, controversy, courage, conviction and who believe in their future, and are not afraid to express your will in the most open, democratic and greatest party on earth.
 I'm grateful to you for that."

-Reagan ended up defeating Carter in a landslide of 489 electoral votes to 49, or 50.7% to 41% of the popular vote.
+Reagan ended up defeating Carter in a landslide of 489 electoral votes to 49 and 50.7% to 41% of the popular vote.

 Legacy

 The speech is considered the most famous of Kennedy's life and senatorial career and laid the foundation for the modern platform of the Democratic Party.
 Schlesinger would write in his diary that he "had never heard Ted deliver a better speech."
 Former campaign aide Joe Trippi later said, "In a lot of ways, a whole country of young people were inspired that day."
 It is often considered to be one of the most effective political orations in modern American history.
 Kennedy's speech was ranked as the 76th best American speech of the 20th century in a 1999 survey of academics.
 According to Robert S. McElvaine, "It was a great speech to read or to hear in the arena, but it was considerably less effective on television."

 Kennedy also referenced his words during the endorsement he made for Barack Obama at the 2008 Democratic National Convention, saying, "the work begins anew, the hope rises again and the dream lives on".
 Following Kennedy's death in 2009, many media outlets circulated footage of the closing remarks of his speech.